Skip to main content Skip to footer

 AON, also known as the Precedence Diagramming Method (PDM), is the standard used by most project management platforms including monday work management.
 Here, boxes represent activities themselves, and arrows simply show dependency.

-This method supports all four dependency types (finish-to-start, start-to-start, etc.) more naturally than AOA.
-It’s generally more intuitive for teams accustomed to Kanban boards or lists, as visual focus remains on work items themselves.
+This method supports all four dependency types (finish-to-start, start-to-start, and others) more naturally than AOA.
+It is generally more intuitive for teams accustomed to Kanban boards or lists, as the visual focus remains on work items themselves.

 Selecting the right approach